MaterializeInc/materialize/doc/developer/design/20241008_expression_cache.md

 ## Alternatives

-For the persist implementation, we could mint a new shard for each deploy generation.
+- For the persist implementation, we could mint a new shard for each deploy generation.
 This would require us to finalize old shards during startup which would accumulate shard tombstones in CRDB.
+- We could use persist's `FileBlob` for durability.
+It's extremely well tested (most of CI uses it for persist) and solves at least some of the file system cons.
+- We could use persist for durability, but swap in the `FileBlob` as the blob store and some local consensus implementation.

 ## Open questions